dipsuw/Capstone590/README.md

 The Seattle Gentrification Atlas combines data analysis with GIS-based visualizations to produce spatial maps to reflect how gentrification has changed Seattle since 2000.
 Visualizing patterns of gentrification provides increased insight into the disparate impact of socioeconomic changes among Seattle's neighborhoods.
 Users can explore (1) how gentrification effects each neighborhood, (2) how other demographic factors are related to gentrification, and (3) how Seattle neighborhoods are likely to change in 2018.

-## About the Data
-#### Data Used in Project
- * The combined dataset with the demographic data used for labeling is available in this CSV file: `blockgroup_data.csv`.
- * The labeled dataset is available in this CSV file: `SimplyAnalytics_data_with_labels.csv`.

-#### Data Sources
+## Data Sources
 * The demographic data was downloaded from the __Simply Analytics__ database.
-Simply Analytics is only accessible through academic institutions and public libraries that subscribe to the Simply Analytics database.
-The demographic variable estimates we downloaded from Simply Analytics were calculated by Easy Analytic Software, Inc. (EASI).
-EASI is a New York-based independent developer of desktop and internet demographic data.
+Simply Analytics is only accessible through those academic institutions and public libraries which subscribe to the Simply Analytics database.
 SimplyAnalytics (2017).
 EASI/AGS Data 2000, 2010-17.
 Retrieved Feb.
 8-17 2017, from SimplyAnalytics database.
+* The demographic variable estimates we downloaded from Simply Analytics were calculated by Easy Analytic Software, Inc. (EASI).
+EASI is a New York-based independent developer of desktop and internet demographic data.
+* The neighborhood shapefiles were supplied by the Seattle Public Utilities through the Seattle GIS Database.
+* The census block group shapefiles were supplied by the U.S. Census Bureau.
+* Other Useful Resources:
+   - Census and American Community Survey (ACS) data can be downloaded from the American FactFinder [site](https://factfinder.census.gov/)
+   - Shapefiles for King County can be found in the King County GIS Open Data [database](https://gis-kingcounty.opendata.arcgis.com)

 ## Tools Used in Project
 For information about how to label the data, see the notebook file: [Label_SimplyAnalyticsData.ipynb](https://raw.githubusercontent.com/dipsuw/Capstone590/master/code/Label_SimplyAnalyticsData.ipynb).